-MSGOBA is an acronym which stands for Mount Saint Gabriel’s Old Boy’s Association, Makurdi, Benue State
+MSGOBA is an acronym that stands for Mount Saint Gabriel's Old Boys' Association, Makurdi, Benue State

 It is a body that comprised of all former students who attended Mt.
 St. Gabriel’s Secondary School, Makurdi who desiring to come together in unity have wilfully established this distinguished Association to cater for the needs of the Members as well as the interests of our Alma mater.

 A BRIEF HISTORY OF MOUNT SAINT GABRIEL’S SECONDARY SCHOOL, MAKURDI, BENUE STATE, NIGERIA

 Mount Saint Gabriel’s Secondary School Makurdi was established as a Day Secondary School for boys, on 14th January 1964, with 63 (sixty-three) boys; the Sixty-third student joining the school on 27th September, 1964.
 This number was made up of 22 Tivs, 17 Idomas, 16 Ibos, 4 Jikuns, 2 Hausas, 1 Igala and 1 Kanuri.
 The Students were temporary housed in two rooms in the compound of the Holy Ghost Parish – what later became the Spiritian Press.
 It was the first secondary school in Makurdi.